BSRG DMR Info pdf

 BSRG LINK from anywhere in the World, just use Brandmeister talk group 311340.

-- We had the FIRST two Brandmeister DMR repeaters in Metro Atlanta.
+- In 2017 we built the FIRST two Brandmeister DMR repeaters in Metro Atlanta.
 First 444.775 and then 444.05 one month later.
-The incumbent K4USD DMR network did not
+The now defunct K4USD DMR network mandated store-bought, Motorola repeaters and would not

-allow homebrew repeaters or hotspots, whch crippled DMR in the area until then.
+allow homebrew repeaters or hotspots, whch severely crippled DMR in the area until then.
+So we did this.

 - We had the FIRST 2 Meter DMR repeater north of Valdosta.
 146.73, formerly the GRAPES packet repeater by Doug KD4NC.
 And its STILL digital!